MakotoMiyamoto/Encampments/README.md

 # Encampments
-Camping and crafting system for the Misteria RPG server
+Camping and crafting system for the Nebula Toxin SMP RPG server